woojink/ortholist/README.md

 ### OrthoMCL
 Version 5 (2015-07-23) of OrthoMCL is accessible [here](http://orthomcl.org/).
 Worm genes are provided as WormBase IDs and human genes are provided as ENSP IDs.
 Version 5 of OrthoMCL uses Ensembl release 56 <`ftp://ftp.ensembl.org/pub/release-56/mysql/homo_sapiens_core_56_37a/`>.

-1. First, the orthologs are obtained from OrthoMCL:
+1. First, the orthologs are obtained from OrthoMCL with the following strategy:
     * Step 1: Phyletic filter with `cele+hsap=2T`
     * Step 2: To sequences
     * Step 3a: Nested strategy of union between `cele` and `hsap` taxonomies